quic/aimet-model-zoo/zoo_tensorflow/Docs/MobileDetEdgeTPU.md

 *****

 ## Download model checkpoint for AIMET optimization
-MobileDet-EdgeTPU FP32 pretrained checkpoint used for AIMET quantization can be downloaded from here [Releases](/../../releases) page.
+MobileDet-EdgeTPU FP32 pretrained checkpoint used for AIMET quantization can be downloaded from the [Releases](/../../releases) page.

 *****